Lillifee/espbs/README.md

 # Knob

 The knob uses a rotary encoder to e.g. dim the light over Wi-Fi.
-To save the battery life the ESP32 remains in a deep sleep until the knob gets pressed.
+To save the battery life, the ESP32 remains in a deep sleep until the knob gets pressed.
 On rotation, the current value is sent as a UDP packet into the network to my home automation server.
 After a few seconds without value change, the ESP goes back to deep sleep.

 You can find the 3d printing files on https://www.prusaprinters.org/prints/47614-wifi-knob-esp32